lamnhan066/cloud_sync/README.md

 ## 📄 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for full details.
+CloudSync is open-source software released under the MIT License.
+See [LICENSE](LICENSE) for full details.

 ---

 ## 🤝 Contributing

 We welcome contributions to CloudSync!
-Feel free to open an issue or submit a pull request if you find a bug or have an idea for an enhancement.
-Let's build something great together!
+Whether it’s reporting issues, suggesting new features, or submitting pull requests—feel free to get involved.